AmirahAlmani/Help_website/README.md

 A platform that provide help to families affected by the consequences of the COVID-19  by creating requests for the specialized authorities.

 ## User Story:
-<li>As a user , you can add your information and submit a request.
+<li>As a User , you can add your information and submit a request.

 <li>As a Admin , you can show all requests.
 <li>As a Admin , you can edit request.